minori-fh/TriviaGame/README.md

 ## Description of Site
-A hangman game for the purpose of:
+A trivia game for the purpose of:
-1. Practicing newly learned skills in javascript
+1. Practicing newly learned skills in jQuery, specifically timers

 ## Technologies Used
 1. HTML